(Disponible en français)

 You must fill out this Schedule if you are applying for a rent increase above the guideline because of increased costs for:

-The accounting periods for municipal taxes and charges are made up of a reference year and a base year.
-The base year is the most recent calendar year completed 90 days before the date the first intended rent increase for the rental units covered by the application will take effect.
+The accounting periods for municipal taxes and charges consist of a reference year and a base year.
+To determine the base year, calculate the date that is 90 days before the FED.
+This date represents the deadline to file your application.
+The base year is the calendar year that precedes the year of your deadline to file the application.
 The reference year is the calendar year immediately before the base year.

-For example, if the first intended rent increase for the units covered by the application will take effect on September 1, 2017, the base year is calendar year 2016 and the reference year is calendar year 2015.
+For example, if the FED for the units covered by the application is January 1, 2024, then the deadline to file the application is October 3, 2023.
+Therefore, the base year is 2022 and the reference year is 2021.

 On the form, fill in the accounting periods and costs you experienced during each period.

 The accounting periods for security services are made up of a reference year and a base year.
-The base year is your most recent 12 month accounting period completed at least 90 days before the date the first intended rent increase for the rental units covered by the application will take effect.
+The base year is your most recent 12 month accounting period completed at least 90 days before the FED.
 The reference year is the 12-month accounting period immediately before the base year.
 The accounting periods for security services can be different from those for municipal taxes and charges.

 If a previous order has been issued by the LTB for this residential complex allowing you to increase the rent above the guideline, the accounting periods for this application must start and end on the same days as those chosen for the previous order.